diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 **How it works**
 `When you launch a job`(loaded once per job, not per task), Hadoop copies the files specified by the -files, -archives, and -libjars options to the distributed filesystem (normally HDFS).
 Then, before a task is run, the `node manager` copies the files from the distributed filesystem to `a local disk—the cache—`so the task can access the files.
 The files are said to be localized at this point.
 From the task’s point of view, the files are just there, symbolically linked from the task’s working directory.
 In addition, files specified by -libjars are added to the task’s classpath before it is launched.

-The node manager also maintains a reference count for the number of tasks using each file in the cache.
+`The node manager also maintains a reference count for the number of tasks using each file in the cache`.
 Before the task has run, the file’s reference count is incremented by 1; then, after the task has run, the count is decreased by 1.
 Only when the file is not being used (when the count reaches zero) is it eligible for deletion.
 Files are deleted to make room for a new file when the node’s cache exceeds a certain size—10 GB by default— using a least-recently used policy.
 The cache size may be changed by setting the configuration property `yarn.nodemanager.localizer.cache.target-size-mb`.

 Although this design doesn’t guarantee that subsequent tasks from the same job running on the same node will find the file they need in the cache, it is very likely that they will: tasks from a job are usually scheduled to run at around the same time, so there isn’t the opportunity for enough other jobs to run to cause the original task’s file to be deleted from the cache.